-It’s the reason the Gospels were shared and then written.
+It’s the reason the Gospels were told to begin with.

 All the stories, all the parables, all the miracles were written for one reason.

 “That you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.”
-That you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name.
 That is the transformative power of the Gospel.
-Believing in THIS can change your entire life!
+THIS story can not only change your life in the here and now, but in the hereafter, too.
 And John tells us that these stories were just the tip of the iceberg.
 He writes, “Jesus performed many other signs in the presence of his disciples, which are not recorded in this book.”
 And in the next chapter he writes at the end, “Jesus did many other things as well.
 If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written.”
-But these stories were chosen among all the ones out there to make it clear that Jesus was the Son of God.
-Story is important because it can shape the way we think and how we understand life.
-And Jesus knew this.
-It’s why he told so many stories of his own.
-In fact, he often wouldn’t speak directly to the people about his identity or about what he was trying to teach, but instead told them story after story after story.
-We hear the story of the lost coin, the lost sheep, the lost son, about the workers in the field, about the man sowing seeds, the wedding banquet, the bridesmaids waiting for the groom…the list goes on and on about the stories that Jesus told.
+So it makes you wonder what else Jesus did we don’t even know about!
+But these stories were chosen among all the ones out there to make it clear that Jesus was the Son of God, that he came for you and me and everyone else.
+And that his story needs to be told.

 Stories have the power to change lives.